How a flight attendant from Texas ended up in an ICE detention center for six weeks

 [A 19-year-old dies by suicide one year after surviving the Parkland school shooting]

-Right then, he said, he knew they were headed for a legal maze — he called it a “quagmire” — but he didn’t think it would be a month and a half before he’d hug his wife again.
+Right then, he said, he knew they were headed for a legal “quagmire,” but he didn’t think it would be a month and a half before he’d hug his wife again.
 The weeks that followed, Watkins said, were the hardest of their lives.
 In custody, Saavedra Roman struggled with anxiety and depression, he said.

 “I think my wife is going to have PTSD for a long, long time,” Watkins said in an interview, which he did from his car as he sped from his parents’ home in San Antonio to the detention center in Conroe, near Houston.